-Essentially, you want to realize the complexity of these projects rather than expecting to find a silver bullet for your problem right away.
+Essentially, you want to realize the complexity of these projects and businesses rather than expecting to find a silver bullet for your problem right away.

 #2 – Thinking you should focus on a big data strategy, rather than using big data in carrying out a business strategy.

 You want to know what you are trying to achieve for the business over the next 6 to 9 months.
 Then you can figure out how you can fit big data within that context to meet your goals.
 You can use big data to generate a visual representation of the stats that can help you create a future business plan.
 By using applications like Microsoft Power BI, you can develop a logical data insight, which you can share with your team and modify based on their inputs.
 If you decide to use such software, you may have to learn the components and functions of the app, and you can take online classes for the same (you can search – what course will help you visualise data with Power BI).